 When you set up your Twitter account it is really important that you optimise it – not only will this help with your rankings in search results – but it will also ensure consistency for your brand and ensure potential followers have come to the right place.

-4. Make sure your Twitter page includes your company name, logo and URLs so people can check you are not a spammer and it gives your page and brand credibility.
+Make sure your Twitter page includes your company name, logo and URLs and information about what you are going to post about on Twitter.
+People can then check you are not a spammer and it gives your page and brand credibility.
 Urls to other site will also help drive people to your sites you wish to send them to.

-5. Keep twitter handles (your twitter username @…. ) spam-free – for example “@name23″ could be disregarded not only by potential followers but also by Google as they cannot differentiate who is real or not – be unique and professional and try use your company name and a name that that can be easily remembered and identified.
+Keep twitter handles (your twitter username @…. ) spam-free – for example “@name23” could be disregarded not only by potential followers but also by Google as they cannot differentiate who is real or not – be unique and professional and try use your company name for consistent branding and a name that that can be easily remembered and identified.

-6. Include keywords in your bio profile and make sure it is attention-grabbing as this description may show up in search results or on other social profiles such as Klout that pull in your Twitter bio.
+Include keywords in your bio profile that you want to be found for and make sure it is attention-grabbing as this description may show up in search results or on other social profiles such as Klout that pull in your Twitter bio.

 You can also use #keywords in your profile for example #twitter if it is relevant to what you tweet about – but don’t go overboard!

 I quite often come across “this person has protected their tweets” – I don’t really see the purpose of this and feel this can be a barrier to getting new followers amongst a huge amount of other disadvantages.
 If you are trying to avoid spammers and they do follow you then simply don’t follow them back, don’t thank them with @ and ignore them and hopefully they will soon leave again or just BLOCK them – check out this blog on the 10 Reasons to NOT Protect Your Tweets